Luke-Luo1/POPDG/index.md

 </div>

 <div class="justify">
-  We have constructed the PopDanceSet, a database of popular dances loved by the masses, by building a popularity function to filter hot dance videos from [the Bilibili website](https://www.bilibili.com/v/dance/?spm_id_from=333.1007.0.0).
+  We have constructed the PopDanceSet, a database of popular dances loved by the masses, by building a popularity function to filter hot dance videos from <a href="https://www.bilibili.com/v/dance/?spm_id_from=333.1007.0.0">Bilibili</a>(China's most popular video platform among young people).
 Below are a few rendered examples of dance genres from the PopDanceSet:
 </div>

 ## Header 2